Tonzium/GRIND-datamanipulator/README.md

 # GRIND-datamanipulator

-#I have made graphical user interface to load csv files to modify them in a certain way.
-#After loading a file it saves it as a modified file.
+#I have created a graphical user interface to load CSV files and modify them in a certain way.
+After loading a file, it is saved as a modified file.

-#I have made also couple extra buttons to plot this data using matplotlib.
+#I have also added a couple of extra buttons to plot this data using Matplotlib.